-Conceived and implemented by ICCROM’s flagship programme, First Aid and Resilience for Cultural Heritage in Times of Crisis (FAR), with the support of the Swedish Postcode Foundation, the Net Zero project brought together teams from five innovation sites – Tuti Island in Sudan, Kasese in Uganda, Rosetta in Egypt, Ubatuba in Brazil and Jodhpur in India – and their sherpas at ICCROM headquarters for a three-week in-person workshop.
+Conceived of and implemented by ICCROM’s flagship programme, First Aid and Resilience for Cultural Heritage in Times of Crisis (FAR), with the support of the Swedish Postcode Foundation, the Net Zero project brought together teams from five innovation sites – Tuti Island in Sudan, Kasese in Uganda, Rosetta in Egypt, Ubatuba in Brazil and Jodhpur in India – and their sherpas (mentors) at ICCROM headquarters for a three-week in-person workshop.

-Aiming to develop action plans for field-testing heritage-based climate change adaptation and mitigation solutions, the five teams worked with more than 20 transdisciplinary area specialists representing diverse fields of disaster risk reduction, cultural heritage, sustainable development, food security, architecture, agriculture, environmental economics, oral history, project management, peacebuilding, indigenous knowledge, ecology and water management.
+Aiming to develop action plans for field-testing heritage-based climate change adaptation and mitigation solutions, the five teams worked with more than 20 transdisciplinary area specialists representing diverse fields of disaster risk reduction, cultural heritage, sustainable development, food security, architecture, agriculture, environmental economics, oral history, project management, peacebuilding, Indigenous knowledge, ecology and water management.

 The multidisciplinary experts consisted of Ms Erminia Sciacchitano, Advisor for Multilateral Relations for the Minister’s Cabinet, Ministry of Culture, Italy; Ms Josefine Lindström, Project Manager, Swedish Postcode Foundation; Mr Sanjaya Bhatia, Head of Office Incheon, UN Office for Disaster Risk Reduction (UNDRR), Office for Northeast Asia (ONEA) & Global Education and Training Institute (GETI); Ms Sarah Stannage, Executive Director, International Institute for the Conservation of Historic and Artistic Works – IIC; and Mr Valéry Freland, Executive Director, ALIPH Foundation.